nandhakumar2611/mindx-inventory-docs/docs/quotes/other-actions.md

 - Review the email details, make adjustments if needed, and click **Send**.

+!!!
+Note

-> Note: The quote status will automatically update to "Sent" once the email is sent.
+     The quote status will automatically update to "Sent" once the email is sent.

+!!! info

+     Ensure you have the correct email address for the customer to avoid miscommunication.

 ## **Download/Print a Quote**